Bioinfomage/Bioinfomage.github.io/_posts/2024-05-04-Bioinformatics-Insights.md

 Learning bioinformatics can be approached in various ways, such as through courses or internships.
 However, in my view, the most effective method for both beginners and experts is to practice with open-source research publications, focusing on data exploration and computational reproducibility.
 This approach not only allows for gaining insights into current trends but also equips individuals to handle data in diverse ways.

-Initially, incomplete details and data inaccessibility often led me to abandon my practice work in midway.
+In my initial attempts, incomplete details and data inaccessibility often led me to abandon my practice work in midway.
 Moreover, the required information depends on how far you are going to reproduce the results, whether limited to upstream analysis or extended to downstream analysis.
 On the other hand, you may try to bring the same results with different methods.
 So, Creating a checklist before jumping into the analysis helps to determine the necessary data and plan accordingly.
-Furthermore, numerous nuances exist depending on the conducted studies on the research paper.
-I aim to address some of those points here.
+Furthermore, numerous nuances exist depending on the conducted studies in the research paper.
+Here, I aim to address some of those points to keep in mind before selecting a research paper for the practice.

 Considerations for both Upstream and Downstream Analysis: